frepkovsky/Domoticz-Volumio-Plugin/README.md

 #### PLEASE NOTE:

-Plugin is still **work in progress!**

-I'm currently testing it with Domoticz 2021.1 and Volumio 2 and Volumio 3.
-Communication is working fine, events are sent/received both ways as expected, but currently I see some issues logged by Domoticz when plugin is enabled together with other plugins, so I do not reccommend to use it for production yet.
-Please see **_Known issues_** below.
+Plugin has been tested with Domoticz 2021.1 and Volumio 2 and Volumio 3.
+Do not use with Domoticz 2022.1 yet!
+See **_Known issues_** below.

 ### Installation

+- Connect to Domoticz via ssh
 - Go to Domoticz plugin folder: `cd domoticz/plugins`
 - Download plugin:
 `git clone https://github.com/frepkovsky/Domoticz-Volumio-Plugin`
+- Restart Domoticz

+### Update

+- Connect to Domoticz via ssh
+- Go to Domoticz plugin folder: `cd domoticz/plugins/Domoticz-Volumio-Plugin`
+- Download updates: `git pull`
 - Restart Domoticz

 ### Configuration